 Rochford District Council is committed to preparing Area Action Plans (AAP) for its three main centres of Rayleigh, Rochford and Hockley.
 The AAPs will form part of the statutory development plan for Rochford District.
-This document focuses on guiding the development of Rayleigh town centre, and also considers its immediate surroundings, during the current plan period to 2025.
+This document focuses on guiding the development of Rayleigh town centre, and also considers its immediate surrounds.